AndrewJesse/can_project_docker/README.md

 # CAN_PROJECT
 This guide will help you set up and run the project using Docker.
-This project is hosted on Vercel, and the updated link will be sent to the contributor of a main branch merge.
+This project is hosted on Vercel, and the [most recent public deployment link can be found here.](https://github.com/AndrewJesse/can_project_docker/deployments).

 ## Overview
 This project consists of the following components: